drakkan/sftpgo/README.md

 ]
 ```

-where `id_rsa`, `id_ecdsa` and `id_ed25519` are your generated keys.
+where `id_rsa`, `id_ecdsa` and `id_ed25519` in this example are files containing your generated keys.
 You can use absolute paths or paths relative to the configuration directory.

 The configuration can be read from JSON, TOML, YAML, HCL, envfile and Java properties config files.
 If your `config-file` flag is set to `sftpgo` (default value), you need to create a configuration file called `sftpgo.json` or `sftpgo.yaml` and so on inside `config-dir`.

 You can also override all the available configuration options using environment variables.
 SFTPGo will check for environment variables with a name matching the key uppercased and prefixed with the `SFTPGO_`.
 You need to use `__` to traverse a struct.